 “Coming to Europe I’ve been able to shift from clubs to concerts and a more substantial level of support and respect.
 That’s been a huge change in status for me.”

 In 2013, Terry Lee Hale was back after a three-year break from recording with The Long Draw, on Glitterhouse Records.
 Recorded in a studio in Brittany with a pair of French Basque musicians who had toured with Terry Lee before and produced by Bob Coke (Black Crowes, Ben Harper) The Long Draw "The

 Long Draw is one of 2013's best CDs and in this critic's view it is a masterpiece".
 Paul Riley - Blabber 'n'Smoke

 In 2015 TLH traveled to Forli, Italy to record a new disc in a 200 year-old farmhouse converted into studio.
 Working with Antonio Gramentieri as producer, Hale’s new recording is his best effort to date.
 The songs of Bound, Chained, Fettered are life lessons.
 "Truthful stories sung with a voice that reflects and carries the emotional weight of earned wisdom.”

 The release by Glitterhouse Records was late in 2016.

 Currently Terry Lee has moved again, this time to the southern port city of Marseille, France.
-And working again with long-time friend Chris Eckman in the producer chair, TLH will soon be ready to record and release a new collection of self-penned songs.
+And working again with long-time friend Chris Eckman in the producer chair, TLH released his newest collection of self-penned songs.
 "The Gristle & Bone Affair" "There’s undeniable emotional respect and realism sewn throughout this picturesque album and it’ll leave marks on any soul who experiences it in full." -The Global Texan Chronicles

 Here, there and everywhere.
 The epitome of Terry Lee Hale.